 Your logo forms only a small part of your brand.
 It is your company mark or icon and is symbolic of your entire identity & brand.
-Your logo can either be graphic (made up of symbols or icons) or composed of textual elements or a combination of both.
+Your logo can either be graphic (made up of symbols or icons) or composed of textual elements only or a combination of both.
 Graphic elements should be simple in form, memorable and most of all convey the intended message visually.
 Some important areas to consider are colour, scalability, proportion and symmetry.
 Read about my Logo Design Process here.

 Many textual logo’s often rely on the latest super fashionable font or typeface, which isn’t always the best idea.
 You need to think about the sustainability of your logo, its longevity.
 You really don’t want it to date too quickly!
 To really stand out from the crowd, I would highly recommend that you consider using a custom-made font.
 This will ensure your logo will be totally unique and original to you.
 Remember, your logo is the face of your company, an instant visual reference.
 It must be an unmistakable brand mark that will ultimately endure the test of time.